wharfkit/website/src/lib/docs/AccountKit/Balance.md

 # Balance

 The balance method allows you to retrieve the balance of an account for a specific token.
+It returns an [Asset](/docs/antelope/asset) instance representing the balance of the queried token.

 ## Usage

-The balance method is available on any account instance.
+The balance method is available on any [account](/docs/account-kit/balance) instance.
 Here's a basic example of how to use it:

 ```typescript
 const balance = await testAccount.balance();